 But Zemeckis would suddenly leave the project in September of '92, saying he wasn't "100 percent certain what direction the project needs to take".
 Director Paul Verhoeven signed aboard in 1997, but dropped out a year later, also citing difficulties with the script.
 Stark would continue to try and get his Houdini/Tom Cruise movie made until his death in 2004.

 Periodically news about the Houdini Broadway musical surfaces, but as of yet, there is no firm date for when we might see Jackman's Harry.
+(UPDATE: Jackman dropped out of the project in 2014.)

 With all the recently announced Houdini movie and TV projects in development (no less than five are currently making their way through the Hollywood machinery), maybe Piven will get his wish?